The Death of the App: Why the "Intent Canvas" is the Endgame of Operating Systems

 App Comparison Concept image generated by Nano Banana 2

-1. The Core Engine: Symphony Over Synthesis
+1. The Core Engine: Assembly Over Synthesis

 The Intent OS does not write interfaces; it assembles them.